ApprenticeAI/frapy/docs/topics/practices.rst

 Common Practices
 ================

-This section documents common practices when using Scrapy.
+This section documents common practices when using Frapy.
 These are things that cover many topics and don't often fall into any other specific section.

 .. skip: start

 .. _run-from-script:

-Run Scrapy from a script
+Run Frapy from a script
 ========================

-You can use the :ref:`API <topics-api>` to run Scrapy from a script, instead of the typical way of running Scrapy via ``frapy crawl``.
+You can use the :ref:`API <topics-api>` to run Frapy from a script, instead of the typical way of running Frapy via ``frapy crawl``.

-Remember that Scrapy is built on top of the Twisted asynchronous networking library, so you need to run it inside the Twisted reactor.
+Remember that Frapy is built on top of the Twisted asynchronous networking library, so you need to run it inside the Twisted reactor.

 The first utility you can use to run your spiders is :class:`frapy.crawler.CrawlerProcess`.
 This class will start a Twisted reactor for you, configuring the logging and setting shutdown handlers.
-This class is the one used by all Scrapy commands.
+This class is the one used by all Frapy commands.

 Here's an example showing how to run a single spider with it.